 Founded in 2016, Accelerando is designed to prepare gifted young students of diverse backgrounds to pursue music at the collegiate level and beyond.
 Accelerando seeks to create professional opportunities for musicians from ethnic communities underrepresented in today’s orchestras by providing them with instruction, mentorship, performance experience and assistance applying to music schools.
 With access to the resources of a major American orchestra, these students will be able to realize their full potential and will form the next generation of orchestra musicians.

-We are seeking to grow our current enrollment of nine students to a total of sixteen students in 2018-19.
+We are seeking to grow our current enrollment of sixteen students to a total of twenty students in 2019-20.
 Please help spread the word about this unique, ground-breaking program and help us find these students!

 This month, Roger Wiesmeyer’s Mozart in Nashville will present concert celebrations to honor the Austrian composer Wolfgang Amadeus Mozart’s 263rd birthday.
 This annual tradition features an ensemble of local musicians – often including members of the Nashville Symphony, free-lance professionals, and amateurs – who perform two benefit concerts for a local charity featuring music by Amadeus, who was born on January 27, 1756.

 Friday, January 18, noon, at St. George’s Episcopal Church, 4715 Harding Road, Nashville.